Resident Permit Procedure For International Students

 RESIDENT PERMIT PROCEDURE FOR INTERNATIONAL STUDENTS AT GTUC

-To study at the Ghana Technology University College, the prospective student must first have an offer of admission from the University.
+To study at the Ghana Communication Technology University, the prospective student must first have an offer of admission from the University.
 International Students are required by laws of Ghana to obtain a resident permit to enable a peaceful stay throughout the length of their study.

 Upon arrival in Ghana, International Students are advised to visit the Office of International Affairs (OIA) to apply for their residence permits with the following: